finbourne/lusid-sdk-python/sdk/docs/InstrumentEventTypesApi.md

 # **get_transaction_template**
 > TransactionTemplate get_transaction_template(instrument_event_type, instrument_type, scope, as_at=as_at)

-[EXPERIMENTAL] GetTransactionTemplate: Get Transaction Template
+[EARLY ACCESS] GetTransactionTemplate: Get Transaction Template

 Gets the Transaction Template that for the instrument event type within the scope specified.